 WORK IN PROGRESS

-- "Exogenous Shocks and Misattribution of Responsibility for Economic Performance: Results From Survey Experiments'' (with Daniela Campello, under review)
+- "Exogenous Shocks and Misattribution of Responsibility for Economic Performance: Results From Survey Experiments'' (with Daniela Campello, working paper)

 - "Do Governments Make Dreams Come True?
 An Analysis of the 'Minha Casa Minha Vida' Housing Program" (with Natalia Bueno and Felipe Nunes, working paper)

-- "Focus!
-A theory of entrepreneurial attention in emerging economies,'' (with Anna-Katharina Lenz, Rafael Goldszmitdt, and Chris Sutter, under review)
+- "Venture Distress and Help-Seeking among Entrepreneurs in Brazilian Favelas,'' (with Anna-Katharina Lenz, Rafael Goldszmitdt, and Chris Sutter, under review)